 Tamil Nadu is the largest South Indian state, which is known as one among the literate state in our country.
-As per the 2011 records, the rate of literacy in this state ranges between 80 to 81%, which is estimated above the national average.
+As per the 2011 records, the rate of literacy in this state ranges from 80 to 81%, which is estimated above the national average.
 According to the education surveys for schools, students and teachers, Tamil Nadu state ranked number one position among all other Indian states.

 The Tamil Nadu Education Board is one of the oldest and the dominating education systems in India.
 The origin of the Education Department was first established in the year 1826 by the Governor of Madras Province named Sir Thomas Munro with the main objective to have the highest literacy both in the Tamil Nadu state and all over India.
 The first high school was opened in the year 1841, the state Secondary Education was established and in the year 1910 and the first SSLC Public Examination conducted all over the Tamil Nadu state was in the year 1911.